Iron Tram Bridge, Robertstown

 The Iron Tram Bridge, Robertstown is an early example of a "railway" bridge.
-It crosses the River Cynon between Trecynon and Robertstown.
+It crosses the River Cynon between Trecynon and Robertstown, Wales.
 It carried the Llwydcoed Tramroad (4 ft 2 in gauge) which ran from Hirwaun to the canal head at Cwmbach, south east of Aberdare.
-It was built by the Aberdare Canal & Navigation Company in 1811, and probably designed by George Overton.
+It was built by the Aberdare Canal & Navigation Company in 1811, and was probably designed by George Overton.

 Little remains of the tramroad but its route is now a footpath.
 The bridge is a scheduled monument and a Grade II listed building.

+The bridge was declared unsafe and was completely removed for renovation.
+As of 2024, the bridge has reopened.